apexfarm/ApexDI/README.md

 1. Adopt some of the best practices of dependency injection pattern:
    - Decouple implementations and code against abstractions.
    - Highly reusable, extensible and testable code.
-2. Structure project development in a modular structure:
+2. Manage project development in a modular structure:
    - Create boundaries to avoid loading of unused services into current module.
    - Create dependencies to increase the reusability of services in other modules.